How Did The Element Sodium Get Its Name

 Sodium compounds have numerous practical uses in everyday life.
 Sodium bicarbonate (baking soda) is a versatile household item that can be used for cleaning, deodorizing, and baking.
 It can be used to remove stains from carpets and upholstery, to neutralize odors in refrigerators and freezers, and to leaven baked goods.
 Sodium carbonate (washing soda) is a powerful cleaning agent that can be used to remove grease and grime from surfaces.

 Sodium chloride (table salt) is used for seasoning food and preserving it.
 It can also be used to melt ice on sidewalks and driveways in winter.
 Sodium hydroxide (lye) is used in the production of soap and in drain cleaners.
-However, it is important to handle lye with caution, as it is corrosive and can cause burns.
+That said, it is important to handle lye with caution, as it is corrosive and can cause burns.
 By understanding the properties and uses of sodium compounds, you can make informed decisions about their application in various situations.

 FAQ